I bet that a lot of our readers will still remember running into the woods and searching for wild blackberries as little kids.

 Don’t be fooled by small white flowers that also form on brambles.
 These will turn into small reddish berries – something similar to that of a raspberry.
 Yet, unlike tasty raspberries, these are extremely tough and may even make you feel sick.
 Instead, be patient and wait until these little berries grow bigger and change to a darker purple.

 If you pick some berries that go mushy in your palms then throw these away as they could pose a risk to the rest of your pick.
-If the blackberries are shriveled then this is a sign that the season has come to a close.
+If the blackberries are shrivelled then this is a sign that the season has come to a close.

 Blackberry Picking Tips